hyundoll/streamhub/README.md

 - 📡 **DVB-I Compliant** - Implementation of DVB-I service discovery
 - 📺 **Live TV Streaming** - Watch live television channels in real-time
 - ⏪ Catch-up TV - Watch previously aired programs on-demand
+- 🔁 **Restart TV** - Jump back to the beginning of an ongoing broadcast
+- 🎞️ **Boxset Support** - Browse series, seasons, and episodes grouped by Boxset metadata
 - ⭐ Favorite Channels - Create and customize your own channel list with drag-and-drop reordering
 - 🔎 Smart Filtering - Filter live broadcasts by genre, age rating, accessibility, and other supported attributes
 - 📑 Channel Management - Organize channels in your preferred order